cloudfoundry/pxc-release/README.md

 In the event the first proxy fails, the second proxy will still be able to route requests to the mysql nodes.

 The proxies both will route traffic to the lowest-indexed healthy galera node, according to the galera index (not bosh index).

+Traffic to the MySQL cluster is routed through one or more proxy nodes.
+The current proxy implementation is [Switchboard](https://github.com/cloudfoundry-incubator/switchboard).
+This proxy acts as an intermediary between the client and the MySQL server, providing failover between MySQL nodes.
+The number of nodes is configured by the proxy job instance count in the deployment manifest.

+**NOTE:** If the number of proxy nodes is set to zero, apps will be bound to the IP address of the first MySQL node in the cluster.
+If that IP address should change for any reason (e.g. loss of a VM) or a proxy was subsequently added, one would need to re-bind all apps to the IP address of the new node.

+For more details see the [proxy documentation](/docs/proxy.md).

+### Non-Galera Mysql Topology (`mysql` job)

+The `mysql` BOSH job runs standard mysql 5.7 without Galera.

 <a name='deploying-new-deployments'></a>
 ## Deploying